parrt/msds501/notes/computation.md

 *if item is a book: remove book from inventory list*<br>
 *if item is a book: let total be cost + tax*

 Conditional execution is kind of like executing an operation zero or one times, depending on the conditional expression.
-We also want to execute operations multiple times.
+We also need to execute operations multiple times in some cases.

 ## Repeated execution